hackclub/hackclub/workshops/speak_colors/README.md

 The page still looks empty, oops!
 Let’s add some initial instructions, even though they won’t do anything yet.

-(You can use only the last line, which calls `text()`, but the other lines make the text big, chunky, & more fun-looking.)
+(You only need the `text()` line here—you can omit the `textSize`, `textAlign` etc—but these other lines make the text more fun-looking.
+Feel free to change the size or font!)

 ```js
 function setup() {